mslawsky/qualitative-dissertation-research/README.md

 # qualitative-dissertation-research
-A qualitative study exploring the developmental journey of piano teachers in and outside of formal training
-# qualitative-dissertation-research
 A qualitative research study examining experiential learning and professional development through the lens of practice-based education.

 [![Qualitative Analysis](https://img.shields.io/badge/Research-Qualitative%20Analysis-blue)](https://github.com/your-username/your-repo)